 On 03/01/2018 ATZIM MENDEZ filed a Personal Injury - Other Product Liability lawsuit against PINES ENGINEERING CO INC. This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judges overseeing this case are GEORGINA T. RIZK, MARGARET M. BERNAL and MARGARET MILLER BERNAL.
-The case status is Pending - Other Pending.
+The case status is Disposed - Judgment Entered.

 Los Angeles County Superior Courts